Looking At UnitedHealth Group's Recent Whale Trades

 - Credit Suisse has decided to maintain their Outperform rating on UnitedHealth Group, which currently sits at a price target of $579.

-- Argus Research has decided to maintain their Buy rating on UnitedHealth Group, which currently sits at a price target of $650.
+- Deutsche Bank has decided to maintain their Buy rating on UnitedHealth Group, which currently sits at a price target of $556.

+- UBS has decided to maintain their Neutral rating on UnitedHealth Group, which currently sits at a price target of $570.

+- Oppenheimer has decided to maintain their Outperform rating on UnitedHealth Group, which currently sits at a price target of $610.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.